Rowan Atkinson: Early life

 Atkinson was born in Consett, County Durham, England, on 6 January 1955.
 The youngest of four boys, his parents were Eric Atkinson, a farmer and company director, and Ella May (née Bainbridge), who married on 29 June 1945.
 His three older brothers are Paul, who died as an infant; Rodney, a Eurosceptic economist who narrowly lost the UK Independence Party leadership election in 2000; and Rupert.

-Atkinson was brought up Anglican, and was educated at the Durham Chorister School, a preparatory school, and then at St Bees School.
+Atkinson was brought up Anglican.
+He was educated at the Durham Chorister School, a preparatory school, and then at St Bees School.
 Rodney, Rowan and their older brother Rupert were brought up in Consett and went to school with the future Prime Minister, Tony Blair, at Durham Choristers.
-After receiving top grades in science A levels, he secured a place at Newcastle University, where he received a degree in Electrical and Electronic Engineering.
-In 1975, he continued for the degree of MSc in Electrical Engineering at The Queen's College, Oxford, the same college where his father matriculated in 1935, and which made Atkinson an Honorary Fellow in 2006.
-His MSc thesis, published in 1978, considered the application of self-tuning control.
+After receiving top grades in science A levels, he secured a place at Newcastle University, where he received a BSc degree in Electrical and Electronic Engineering in 1975.
+Atkinson briefly embarked on a PhD study at The Queen's College, Oxford, where his father had studied in 1935, before devoting his full attention to acting.
+He graduated with an MSc degree in Electrical Engineering and was made an Honorary Fellow of the college in 2006.
+His master's thesis, published in 1978, considered the application of self-tuning control.

-Atkinson briefly embarked in doctoral work before devoting his full attention to acting.
-First winning national attention in The Oxford Revue at the Edinburgh Festival Fringe in August 1976, he had already written and performed sketches for shows in Oxford by the Etceteras – the revue group of the Experimental Theatre Club (ETC) – and for the Oxford University Dramatic Society (OUDS), meeting writer Richard Curtis, and composer Howard Goodall, with whom he would continue to collaborate during his career.
+Atkinson first won national attention in The Oxford Revue at the Edinburgh Festival Fringe in August 1976.
+He had already written and performed sketches for shows in Oxford by the Etceteras – the revue group of the Experimental Theatre Club (ETC) – and for the Oxford University Dramatic Society (OUDS), meeting writer Richard Curtis, and composer Howard Goodall, with whom he would continue to collaborate during his career.